lldavoll/lldavoll.github.io/_portfolio/good_unite_us_intership.md

 ### Future Work

-For future project I would like to extend my work on:
+For future projects I would like to extend my work on:

 - **Advanced entity resolution:**
   Incorporate machine learning or embedding-based methods to improve matching accuracy across datasets.